Segacnd/perfect-todo/README.md

 Use only arrow function.
 U need create full types for functions.
 #### I add localization - all text like title, description etc. we write in special file (i18n.ts) on two languages.
-## WARNING look at my code examles in layout for understanding how to add text in components